TerrestrialEcology-ugent/CodingClub/readme.md

 * Session_20170803: introduction to for loops, if/else and function in R
 * Session_20170922: introduction to apply, lapply, sapply, and plyr
 * Session_20171019: introduction to dplyr and tidyr
-* Session_20171122: using plot and ggplot in R
+* Session_20171122: using plot in R
+* Session_20180116: basics and tipps for using ggplot in R

 # How to use